 Your top priority is to ensure that video chats with your patients are secure.
 This not only safeguards your patients' privacy and confidentiality but also instills confidence in them about your professionalism and the safety of their personal information.

-Questions to consider when using video chats for PT care:
+Questions to consider when using video chats for virtual physical therapy visits:

 What are the most effective scenarios for employing video chat for physical therapy?
 Possible options include remote consultations, home exercise program guidance, and rehabilitation support.